Login

 Setup Before Meet

-Home meet volunteers prepare the pool and deck areas for the meet, including setting up tables, ready benches, canopies/tents, concessions, etc….
-Away meet volunteers set up canopies/tents.
+Home meet volunteers prepare the pool and deck areas for the meet, including setting up tables, ready benches, canopies/tents, concessions, etc. Away meet volunteers set up canopies/tents.
 You must the work entire start to end time in order to receive credit for your shift.
 (Home Meet: 6 per Shift; Away Meet: 3 per Shift)

 Starter

-**Volunteers must have completed the WHALe League Judge Clinic Certification for Starter.
-Must complete training before you can sign up for this position.** This volunteer works the entire meet and announces the events and signals the start of each heat.
+This volunteer works the entire meet and announces the events and signals the start of each heat.
 The Starter is responsible for charging false starts to swimmers.
 The Starter will use a starting device, and only whistle in the event of a device failure.
 (Home Meet: 1 per meet and counts as 2 Shifts)

 Tear Down after the Meet